Collaborative-AI/tutorial/Python/README.md

   - One of the advantages of using PyCharm over VSCode is the ability to navigate to definitions with `Ctrl + Left Click`.

 - **Educational Licenses**:
-  - If you're a student or educator, you can apply for a free educational license for PyCharm Professional Edition through the JetBrains website [here](https://www.jetbrains.com/community/education/#students).
+  - If you're a student or educator, you can apply for a free educational license for PyCharm Professional Edition through the JetBrains website [here](https://www.jetbrains.com/community/education/#students

-By following these steps, you will have a powerful and efficient Python development environment set up with PyCharm and Anaconda, ready for any data science or development projects.